flowscripter/ts-example-host-app/README.md

     debug = *,-NodeModulesPluginRepository

-Without checking either listed plugin URL on the page and clicking on 'load', the browser console should show that no plugins are discovered.
+Without checking either plugin URL listed on the page, click on 'load' and the browser console should show that no plugins are discovered.

 When checking one or both plugin URLs and clicking on 'load', you should see plugins discovered.